larmarange/prevR/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 2 notes

-* This is a new release.
+* checking installed package size ...
+NOTE installed size is  5.2Mb sub-directories of 1Mb or more: data   3.6Mb

+  Due to a dataset who was always embed within prevR to simplify use by end-users.

+* checking for future file timestamps ...
+NOTE unable to verify current time